-Men’s Health in Edmonds, WA
+Men’s Health in Edmonds and Seattle, WA

 At Affirm Clinic, our experts are dedicated to helping men restore their virility.
 Low testosterone can cause a number of physical and emotional symptoms including low sex drive and erectile dysfunction.
 Our goal is to reverse the conditions that cause impotence which, if left untreated, can have a negative impact on your personal relationships.